Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Experimental Approach and Discussion

-Using our test bed, we conducted a series of experimental runs in which a truck is subjected to a cyber attack.
-Here we focus on one of these series.
+Here, we focus on one of these series.
 In this series of experiments, we considered three types of trucks with four possible cargo weights including $0$, the five unique terrains described above, and three types of cyber attacks, including one ``baseline'' scenario with no cyber attack (see Table~\ref{tab:design}).
 For each combination of these, we conducted 30 experimental runs and recorded the truck's speed, fuel efficiency, and other operating parameters.
-The 30 runs were made unique by adding random variability to the driver's interaction with the accelerator (i.e., ``driver attention drift'' as described in Subsection~\ref{subsection:unity}).
+The 30 runs were made unique by adding random variability to the driver's interaction with the accelerator.

+Considering the large scope of our experiment, we focus on examples of the types of conclusions we are able to draw in Subsections \ref{resilience results} and \ref{modeling approach}.
+Namely, our cyber attacks cause decreases in performance in the expected parameters at the expected times.
+For example, the cyber attack on the suspension causes a reduction in fuel efficiency and speed compared to the baseline scenario.
+We also see that fuel efficiency decreases as cargo weight increases.